HanleyKingston/CFF_analysis_via_GENESIS/README.md

-# THIS IS NOT UP TO DATE - DO NOT USE
+# THIS IS NOT UP TO DATE - Refer to README on Beluga Server
 # CFF_analysis_via_GENESIS

 ## Contents: